mhle510/CIMERG/README.md

 # CIMERG
-This demonstration scripts is for ROK-US training #3
+This demonstration script is for ROK-US training #3

 The tutorial1_data can be downloaded at https://drive.google.com/file/d/16n_HihOVQCF8TkVj1CztxrXv8cAo2BsR/view?usp=sharing